-YouTube Premium has some features that are absolutely worth paying for — chief among them being the elimination of ads and ability to play videos offline — but if you're not watching YouTube as much as you thought, you may be better off reverting to ad-supported YouTube instead and just spamming the Skip button, especially now that Originals will be coming to free users with ads.
-Thankfully, canceling YouTube Premium only takes a few seconds and can be accessed from the app even easily.
+YouTube Premium has some features that are absolutely worth paying for — chief among them being the elimination of ads and the ability to play videos offline — but if you're not watching YouTube as much as you thought, you may be better off reverting to ad-supported YouTube instead and just spamming the Skip button, especially now that Originals will be coming to free users with ads.
+Thankfully, canceling YouTube Premium takes only a few seconds and can be accessed from the app even more easily.

 How to cancel YouTube Premium

-- Open YouTube Premium.
+- Open YouTube Premium on your phone.

 - Tap the profile picture in the top right corner.

-- Tap Paid memberships.
+- Tap Purchases and memberships.

-- Tap the reason you are cancelling.
+7. Tap the reason you are canceling.

-- Tap Next.
+8. Tap Next.

-A confirmation window will appear.
+9. A confirmation window will appear.
 Tap Yes, cancel.

 There's no other video subscription out there like YouTube Premium — especially now that Originals will be available with ads for free users — but here are some other video subscriptions you might prefer instead: